 Steph also holds a B.A. in Organizational Communications and a Master of Technical and Scientific Communication, both from Miami University in Oxford, Ohio, and she is pursuing a PhD in Public History from Middle Tennessee State University.
 Steph’s major field is the history of the Jim Crow South, and her dissertation focuses on strategies for pursuing equitable treatment of city-owned African American cemeteries.

 From spring 2019 through summer 2021, McDoux was a slightly larger team, but we’ve scaled down once again to a lean, efficient and effective duo.
 Jennifer Beggs joined McDoux in July 2020, transitioning into historic preservation after a 25-year career in hospitality that was ended by the COVID-19 pandemic.
 Jenn holds a Bachelor of Music, Music Performance and Music History, from Wright State University in Dayton, Ohio, and has studied musicology and acting in the Master of Fine Arts program at the City University of New York at Brooklyn College.
-She is currently pursuing a graduate certificate in historic preservation from the University of Kentucky.
+She is currently pursuing a Masters in Heritage Resource Administration degree from the University of Kentucky.

 McDoux, a woman-owned business, is registered with the State of Texas as a Historically Underutilized Business (HUB).